Adithyat/StarWarsSearchPeople/README.md

 - [License](#license)

 ## Installation
+Please be sure to have at least Node v20.14.0 installed

 To get started, clone the repository and install the dependencies:
 - docker run -p 3000:3000 clonardo/socketio-backend